maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 make run_local
 ```

-### Examples

-1. Behind another proxy service (ex: clouflare)

-A complete exemple is available in [exemples/behind-proxy/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/behind-proxy/README.md)

-2. With Redis as an external shared cache

-A complete exemple is available in [exemples/redis-cache/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/redis-cache/README.md)

-3. Using Trusted IP (ex: LAN OR VPN) that won't get filtered by crowdsec

-A complete exemple is available in [exemples/trusted-ips/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/trusted-ips/README.md)

-4. Using Crowdsec and Traefik installed as binary in a single VM

-A complete exemple is available in [exemples/binary-vm/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/binary-vm/README.md)

-5. Using https communication and tls authentication with Crowdsec

-A complete exemple is available in [exemples/tls-auth/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/tls-auth/README.md)

-6. Using Crowdsec and Traefik in Kubernetes

-A complete exemple is available in [exemples/kubernetes/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/kubernetes/README.md)

 ### About

-Me and [mathieuHa](https://github.com/mathieuHa) have been using traefik since 2020 at [Primadviz](https://primadviz.com).
+[mathieuHa](https://github.com/mathieuHa) and [I](https://github.com/maxlerebourg) have been using Traefik since 2020 at [Primadviz](https://primadviz.com).
 We come from a web development and security engineer background and wanted to add the power of a very promising technology (Crowdsec) to the edge router we love.

-We initially ran into this project: https://github.com/fbonalair/traefik-crowdsec-bouncer
+We initially ran into this project: [github.com/fbonalair/traefik-crowdsec-bouncer](https://github.com/fbonalair/traefik-crowdsec-bouncer)
 It was using traefik and forward auth middleware to verify every request.
 They had to go through a webserver which then contacts another webservice (the crowdsec LAPI) to make a decision based on the source IP.
 We initially proposed some improvements by implementing a streaming mode and a local cache.
-With the Traefik hackathon we decided to implement our solution directly as a traefik plugin which could be found by everyone on plugins.traefik.io and be more performant.
+With the Traefik hackathon we decided to implement our solution directly as a Traefik plugin which could be found by everyone on [plugins.traefik.io](https://plugins.traefik.io) and be more performant.